PriyaBrataSen/my-data-science-portfolio/README.md

-# my-data-science-portfolio
+# Tatev Karen Aslanyan Portfolio
-My Data Science Portfolio including Case Studies and Research Projects that I have completed that solve business problems or introduce new products.
-Case Study papers, codes and additional resources are all included.
+My Data Science Portfolio including Case Studies and Research Projects that I have completed which are solving a particular business problem or introducing a new product/algorithm.
+All case studies include a paper and codes.
+Addionally, I beleive in the global power of shared knowledge and science, so you can also find here my authored papers and blog posts in the field of Statistics, Machine Learning, Big Data Analytics and Tools, Econometrics and more.
+<br> <br>
+## Case Study: